Eric Bakker N.D.May 27, 2022

 What is Lupus?

 Systemic lupus erythematosus (SLE) is an autoimmune disease that affects the body’s connective tissues.
-SLE, like all auto-immune conditions, occurs when the body produces abnormal antibodies that attack normal body tissue as if it were a foreign invader.
-The immune system normally accepts its own tissues, and protects the body by producing antibodies or proteins that attach and destroy foreign invaders, such as bacteria or viruses.
-In people with lupus, the immune system, for yet undiscovered reasons, produces antibodies that target the body’s own healthy cells, which can lead to tissue damage, organ failure, disability or death.
-Lupus primarily affects women – approximately 1 in 700 women between the ages of 15 and 64 are affected by lupus.
-And why the picture with the pills?
-Because pills are the doctor’s solution – just medicate.
+SLE occurs when the body produces abnormal antibodies that attack normal body tissue as if it were a foreign invader.
+Normally, the immune system protects the body by producing antibodies that destroy foreign invaders, such as bacteria or viruses.
+In people with lupus, the immune system produces antibodies that target the body’s own healthy cells, leading to tissue damage, organ failure, disability, or death.

 Lupus Symptoms

-Lupus symptoms can vary widely from person to person, there are many symptoms associated with SLE because it can affect so many different parts of the body.
-There are also many people diagnosed with lupus who don’t have many or all the same symptoms as others.
+Lupus symptoms can vary widely.
+There are many symptoms associated with SLE because it can affect so many different parts of the body.

-• Swelling in the feet, hands or around eyes.
+• – Swelling in the feet, hands, or around the eyes

 What Causes Lupus?

-While the exact cause of lupus is not fully understood, a combination of defective genes and environmental factors are believed to cause lupus disease activity.
-SLE imposes multiple complications on an affected person, their family, and the health care provider who tries to control its manifestations.
-To complicate matters even further, SLE is often misdiagnosed or overlooked by health care providers.
+While the exact cause of lupus is not fully understood, a combination of defective genes and environmental factors are believed to trigger lupus.
+SLE imposes multiple complications on the affected person, their family, and their health care provider.
+To complicate matters, SLE is often misdiagnosed or overlooked by health care providers.

 The 3 Types Of Lupus

 Did you know that there are different kinds of lupus?
-There are many kinds of “mixed” auto-immune diseases, and with lupus this is certainly a fact.
-Here are the three main kinds of lupus.
+Here are the three main types:

 Discoid or Cutaneous Lupus

-Is described as usually being limited to the skin and may, or may not, present with a positive anti-nuclear antibody (ANA) test.
-Its symptoms include mucosal ulcerations of the nose, mouth and vagina, a “butterfly” rash, loss of hair, thick scarring lesions, skin pigmentation changes, hives and welts, and Raynaud’s phenomena (colour changes in the fingertips which can make them red, white, or blue as a response to stress and temperature change.
+This type is usually limited to the skin and may present with a positive anti-nuclear antibody (ANA) test.
+Symptoms include mucosal ulcerations, a “butterfly” rash, hair loss, thick scarring lesions, skin pigmentation changes, hives, and Raynaud’s phenomena.

 Systemic Lupus

-This form of lupus can involve any system of the body, including the joints and other connective tissue, as well as major organs, including the heart, lungs, kidneys and brain.
-When lupus progresses and begins to involve one or multiple systems of the body, it achieves the diagnosis of SLE, systemic lupus erythematosus.
+Systemic lupus can involve any system of the body, including joints and major organs like the heart, lungs, kidneys, and brain.
+When lupus progresses and begins to involve multiple systems, it is diagnosed as SLE.

 Drug-Induced Lupus

-Generally caused by extensive use of certain medications.
-Its symptoms are similar to systemic lupus but usually go away when the medications are discontinued.
-Anticonvulsant drugs, such as Tegretol (carbamazepine) have been particularly found to induce lupus-like symptoms in some patients.
+This type is generally caused by certain medications.
+Symptoms are similar to systemic lupus but usually disappear when the medications are discontinued.
+Anticonvulsant drugs, like Tegretol (carbamazepine), can induce lupus-like symptoms in some patients.

 Conventional Medical approach Of Lupus With Drug Therapy

-Variable results are obtained from these conventional approaches and side effects often must be weighed against the manifestations of SLE.
-Prednisone has been found to cause a huge variety of side effects, particularly when used long-term.
-The extensive damage done to the gastrointestinal system caused by the excessive use of NSAIDS is well documented in the medical literature.
-Toxic pharmaceutical drugs often fail to achieve remission and cause significant side effects such as hepatitis, nausea, vomiting, bone marrow depression, pancreatitis, skin rashes, fevers, inflamed mouth, and delayed healing to name a few.
+Variable results are obtained from these approaches, and side effects must be weighed against SLE symptoms.
+Long-term use of prednisone can cause many side effects.
+NSAIDs can cause gastrointestinal damage.
+Toxic drugs often fail to achieve remission and cause significant side effects like hepatitis, nausea, vomiting, bone marrow depression, pancreatitis, skin rashes, and delayed healing.

 Natural Lupus Management Plan